-Five arrested over robbery in Blantyre
+Five arrested for robbery in Blantyre

 Police in Blantyre are also keeping in custody Joshua Nazombe 34, who was arrested following an incident of robbery which took place during the night of between 7and 8 February, 2022 at Ginnery Corner in Blantyre.

-Mr. Symon Matiti who is an operations Officer for Kas Freight reported to Police that during the said night, criminals armed with panga knives and crowbars came to his office and drilled a hole on the brick fence to gain an entry into the premises before they had tied the two security guards with linya ropes.
+Mr. Symon Matiti who is an operations Officer for Kas Freight reported to Police that during the said night, criminals armed with panga knives and crowbars came to his office and drilled a hole on the brick fence to gain an entry into the premises where they two security guards with linya ropes.

-They then broke into the offices of the Operations Officer and the Managing Director where they stole Four Sets of HP desktop computers, and one set of HP desktop respectively.
+They then broke into the offices of the Operations Officer and the Managing Director where they stole four sets of HP desktop computers and one other computer.

 All stolen items were valued at K1,800,000.00.